 Whenever you apply a CBD patch, you can be sure that approximately 50% of its contents will reach your bloodstream.
 Vaping CBD boasts a similar bioavailability to that of patches at about 50-60%, although vaping is less likely than CBD patches to deliver cannabinoids into the bloodstream.
 Even though the lungs are generally good at absorbing CBD, the quality of inhaling varies from person to person, and from puff to puff.

 Unlike other oral methods, CBD patches also activate the skin cells and may be valuable for the skin.

 If you are seeking a discrete and easy to use method of CBD consumption, CBD patches might be for you.
 There’s no need to grab a glass of water to swallow a capsule, or use a dropper to place it under the tongue - just place it on a discrete part of your body and allow the patch to get to work.

 Unlike CBD inhalation, where the effects of cannabidiol rapidly peak and soon decrease, CBD patches release cannabinoids in a consistent and steady way over time.

 Who Can Benefit from CBD Patches?

-- Busy people with tight working schedules looking for efficient methods of stress reduction;
+- Busy people with tight working schedules looking for balance.

 What Are the Types of CBD Patches?